-John M. Browning is perhaps most widely known for his sporting arms and handguns, but the firearms design genius churned out his fair share of wicked machine guns.
+John M. Browning is perhaps most widely known for his sporting arms and handguns, but the firearms design genius churned out his fair share of wicked Browning machine guns.

-What were Browning's machine guns?
+What were the most-famous Browning machine guns?

 - Colt-Browning M1895

 - Browning M1917

 - M1918 Browning Automatic Rifle (B.A.R.)